osamaemumba/Azure-Button-Deployment/Govt-Of-British-Columbia/README.md

 ## Data Factory

 #### Prerequisites:
-1. Resource group(s) for deployment of data factory.
+1. Resource group for deployment of data factory.
 2. A storage account for storing raw and curated files.

 #### To be provided: